 Ever wondered where vanilla comes from?
 It sprouts from orchids, in the form of pods which are corn-like.

-Do you have any interesting or fun facts about plants that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about plant life?
+Share them in the comments below!